-The Council will need full details, including dates, place and reason for detention and a written statement that the premises are unoccupied.
-Where necessary this can be provided to the Council by a person acting on behalf of the owner or tenant.
-You can apply on our website.
+The council will need full details, including dates, place and reason for detention and a written statement that the premises are unoccupied.
+Where necessary this can be provided to the council by a person acting on behalf of the owner or tenant.
+Please see our website for how to apply.

-You must tell the Council if anything happens which means that the premises are no longer exempt such as:
+You must tell the council if anything happens which means that the premises are no longer exempt such as: